steffenmueller4/steffenmueller4.github.io/_posts/2026-02-22-how-does-leadership-change.md

 Key findings of the article are 1) leaders need to navigate the technological adoption with clear communication, targeted training, and patience; 2) leaders must account for the interdependencies between humans and GenAI; 3) leaders become more and more orchestrators of human-AI collaboration.
 This article summarizes my experiences with the changes on how to lead a development team in the age of AI recently.
 My experiences support the findings Erguen et al. found {% cite Erguen2026 %}.

+## Introduction

+How leadership changes in the age of Generative AI (GenAI) {% cite Erguen2026 %}.

+What currently changes: {% cite BloombergTelevision2026 %}

+How to integrate AI in organizational settings: {% cite Alkfairy2025 %}

+{% cite Nakash2025 %}

 ## The Short-Term Reality: Traditional Challenges